 - 6.2.1.
 Other than for the sequence order, the rules for Slalom Pair are the same as for Freestyle Slalom Classic (See 5.2). - 6.2.2.
-The sequence order is made according to the pair freestyle world ranking. - 6.2.3.
+The sequence order is made according to the pair freestyle International World Ranking. - 6.2.3.
 In the case of World or Continental or Regional Championships, both skaters must represent the same nation. - 6.2.4.
-Each pair will be given an ID for the Pair World Ranking.
+Each pair will be given an ID for the International World Ranking. - 6.2.5.
+A skater which is in more than one pair will have more than one ID number for the International World Ranking.